rbms-bsc/DCRMR/_pages/PPDM/Date-of-publication.md

 ## 5.23.32 Date of publication supplied from reference sources

-<a name="5.23.32.1">5.23.32.1</a> If the date of publication does not appear on the manifestation but is known, supply it in square brackets from any source, preferably a reliable bibliography or reference work.
-Give the source of the supplied date and any needed explanation in a [Note on publication statement](/DCRMR/ppdm/Note-on-publication-statement/) (see [5.24.36.7](/DCRMR/ppdm/Note-on-publication-statement/#5.24.36.7)).
+<a name="5.23.32.1">5.23.32.1</a> If the date of publication does not appear on the manifestation but is known, supply it in square brackets from any source, preferably a reliable bibliographic or reference source.
+Always give the source of the supplied date and any needed explanation in a [Note on publication statement](/DCRMR/ppdm/Note-on-publication-statement/) (see [5.24.36.7](/DCRMR/ppdm/Note-on-publication-statement/#5.24.36.7)).

 >Example:
 >Date of publication: <CITE>[1723]</CITE>